xiangyu8/PT-MAP-sf/README.md

 ```
 	python test_standard.py
 ```

 Revise the .plk file folder in FSLtask.py for frequency(out.plk), spatial(out.plk), frequency+spatial versions (out_both.plk);

 Revise the n_shot in test_standard.py to get result of 5-shot or 1-shot.

 Comparison with prior/current state-of-the-art methods on mini-ImageNet, CUB and CIFAR-FS dataset.
-Note: We implemented LEO on CUB dataset.
-Other numbers are reported directly from the paper.

 |      Method    | mini-ImageNet |               |      CUB      |               |   CIFAR-FS     |               |